Incomplete determinantal processes: from random matrix to Poisson statistics: Introduction and results

 where the process $ \Xi^\infty_{\rho}$ is called the {\bf \Ginibre process} with density $\rho>0$.
 It is a determinantal process on $\C$ with correlation kernel

-Based on the same argument, it is not difficult to verify that the incomplete process has a local limit as well:
+Based on the argument from \cite{AHM11}, it is straightforward to verify that the incomplete process has a local limit as well:

-For any $0<p\le 1$, the process $ \hat{\Xi}^{\infty,p}_{\varrho}$ is determinantal with correlation kernel $p K^\infty_\varrho(z,w) $.
-This process is constructed by running an independent Bernoulli percolation with parameter $p$ on the point configuration on the \Ginibre process with density $\rho>0$.
-When $p=1$, it coincides with the \Ginibre process and \eqref{local_limit_1} shows that one needs to delete a non-vanishing fraction of the $N$ particles of the gas in order to get a local limit which is different from random matrix theory.
+For any $0<p\le 1$, $ \widehat{\Xi}^{\infty}_{\varrho; p}$ is a (translation invariant) determinantal process on $\C$ with correlation kernel $p K^\infty_\varrho(z,w) $.
+This process is constructed by running an independent Bernoulli percolation with parameter $p$ on the point configuration of the \Ginibre process with density $\rho>0$.
+In particular, \eqref{local_limit_1} shows that one needs to delete a non-vanishing fraction of the $N$ particles of the gas in order to get a local limit which is different from random matrix theory.
 It was proved in \cite{RV07b} that, as the density $\rho\to\infty$, the fluctuations of the \Ginibre process are of order 1 and described by the $H^1$-Gaussian noise:

 for any $f \in H^1\cap L^1(\C)$.
-Therefore it is expected that, in the mesoscopic regime, $\text{i.e. }L_N \prec \sqrt{N}$, the asymptotic fluctuations of the linear statistic $\Xi(f_N)$ are universal and described by $\mathrm{X}(f)$.
-However, to our best knowledge, a proof was missing from the literature and, in section~\ref{sect:2}, we show that this fact can be derived by combining the ideas of \cite{RV07b} and \cite{AHM11}.
+Therefore it is expected that, in the mesoscopic regime, $\text{i.e. }L_N = o(\sqrt{N})$, the asymptotic fluctuations of the linear statistic $\Xi(f_N)$ are universal and described by $\mathrm{X}(f)$.
+However, to our best knowledge, a proof was missing from the literature and, in section~\ref{sect:2}, we show that this fact follows quite simply by combining the ideas from \cite{RV07b} and \cite{AHM11}.